 The #1 Most Underrated Quality in an Entrepreneur

-Revenge, Happiness, and YouTube University - December 18, 2024 (4 months ago) • 01:02:26
+Revenge, Happiness, and YouTube University - December 18, 2024 (over 1 year ago) • 01:02:26

 This My First Million episode explores the power of “revenge” as a motivator for entrepreneurial success, referencing examples like Parker Conrad of Rippling and Palmer Luckey of Anduril.
 Shaan and Sam discuss the surprising effectiveness of this unconventional drive, noting that it often fuels exceptional outcomes.
 They then shift gears to discuss Bhutan's unique focus on Gross National Happiness, exploring the country's innovative approach to governance and societal well-being.
 Finally, Shaan pitches a modern-day film school concept, emphasizing the growing demand for content creation skills and the potential for a multi-billion dollar business in this space.